 Skip to main content

-Identity-anchored login is a pattern where your app signs a user in against their Sumvin identity — inheriting their KYC-verified state and any attestation claims (age, proof of personhood) rather than re-verifying in your own silo.
+Identity-anchored login is a pattern where your app signs a user in against their — inheriting their KYC-verified state and any attestation claims (age, Proof of Personhood) rather than re-verifying in your own silo.
+A Sigil is portable, KYC-verified identity a user carries across products.
+On the wire it is the SRI identity system — identifiers, scopes, and verification.
+The proof_of_personhood scope is the Sigil signal: when a user signs it, they’re asserting a verified Sigil to your app.

 What the flow looks like

-1. Your app prompts the user to sign a carrying an identity scope — for example sr:us:pint:identity:proof_of_personhood or a KYC attestation scope.
+1. Your app prompts the user to sign a Stamped Mandate (PINT) carrying an identity scope — for example sr:us:pint:identity:proof_of_personhood or a KYC attestation scope.

-2. Your app exchanges the signed PINT with SIS for a JWT.
+2. Your app exchanges the signed Stamped Mandate with SIS for a JWT.

 3. The JWT travels to your login endpoint as x-sumvin-pint-token.